indiqusdocs/stpi/docs/Storage/ObjectStorageBucket/FeatureListandIntegrationDetails.md

 ## Specific Integration Touchpoints

-- **Create Buckets** - Users can create Buckets with unique names following the naming convention mentioned on Ananta CloudConsole.
+- **Create Buckets** - Users can create Buckets with unique names following the naming convention mentioned on Ananta Cloud Console.
-- **Add Objects** -  Users can add Objects to their respective Buckets using Ananta CloudConsole.
+- **Add Objects** -  Users can add Objects to their respective Buckets using Ananta Cloud Console.
-- **Manage Service on Cloudian Hyperstore** -  Detailed Object and Bucket management is done via the HyperStore admin panel which can be accessed directly from Ananta CloudConsole.
+- **Manage Service on Cloudian Hyperstore** -  Detailed Object and Bucket management is done via the HyperStore admin panel which can be accessed directly from Ananta Cloud Console.

 ## Feature List

 The following features are available as part of AS3, with enhancements underway.

-- **Single S3 Zone**- Currently, on Ananta, only single S3 zone support is available
+- **Single S3 Zone**- Currently, on Ananta, only single S3 zone support is available.
 - **Buckets View** - On Ananta UI, the end user can log in and view all the distinct buckets they have created.
-- **Bucket Creation** - The user can create Buckets with unique names following the naming convention which is mentioned on the Ananta UI
+- **Bucket Creation** - The user can create Buckets with unique names following the naming convention which is mentioned on the Ananta UI.
-- **Bucket Edit** - The end user can edit the already created Buckets at any point in time by logging in to the Ananta UI
+- **Bucket Edit** - The end user can edit the already created Buckets at any point in time by logging in to the Ananta UI.
 - **Object Creation**- The users from the Ananta UI itself can upload objects.
 - **Object Deletion**- Users can delete the objects associated with the Bucket straightforwardly and hassle-free.
 - **Object Access**- There is a Manage service button on the UI; clicking on it will open a new tab with Cloudian Hyperstore URL, and users can log in with their username and password, and simply they can access, manage and configure things related to their storage environment.